mdda/mdda.github.io/_posts/AI/2017-06-24-presentation-at-beginners-day.md

 with a strong dose of Mathematics in the morning to make sure everyone was awake...

 Sam put together a set of nice Keras notebooks, running under Anaconda, so that people could try out some examples for themselves.
-This includes some 'challenges' where people had to change network layouts, etc, to explore how to make things work better.
+This included some 'challenges' where people had to change network layouts, etc, to explore how to make things work better.

 <a href="http://redcatlabs.com/2017-06-24-BeginnersDay/#/" target="_blank">